About

 Flannery White

-Office Administrator
+Executive Administrator

 Flannery White, a graduate of the College of St. Benedict with a Bachelor of Arts in Political Science and a Minor in Music, possesses a unique blend of skills and experiences at the intersection of systems change and art.
-He previous experience includes working as a Legal Assistant for Johnson Becker PLLC, a personal injury law firm in St. Paul, MN, Flannery’s diverse background includes roles such as Hynes Scholars Program Coordinator, Projects Intern at the Minnesota Justice Foundation, Impact Team Intern at Hot Bread Kitchen (HBK) in New York City, and Kitchen Porter at The New Scenic Café in Duluth, MN.
+Her previous experience includes working as a Legal Assistant for Johnson Becker PLLC, a personal injury law firm in St. Paul, MN.
+Flannery’s diverse background includes roles such as Hynes Scholars Program Coordinator, Projects Intern at the Minnesota Justice Foundation, Impact Team Intern at Hot Bread Kitchen (HBK) in New York City, and Kitchen Porter at The New Scenic Café in Duluth, MN.
 During her time at the College of St. Benedict, she actively organized events for the Women’s Center and played a key role in establishing the Queer and Trans Office on campus.
 With a wide range of experiences spanning from rural areas like St. Joseph to urban settings like New York City and the Twin Cities, Flannery brings valuable expertise in door knocking, voter outreach efforts, and donor research to support the Political and Development/Marketing Teams.

 2022 Election Report Card